 But even when we dispose of a product, chances are its materials are still perfectly functional.
 And thinking in circular economy terms means making products that are easy to disassemble, so that materials can be reused over and over again, rather than always sourcing virgin materials.

 Up to now, we’ve looked at materials in general.
 But what about natural materials?
 At the very end of their life, natural materials can be composted.
 This regenerates the soil that – remaining healthy – can keep providing renewable materials.

 But before that, all natural materials can have a long life.
 And in the right hands, even food waste can become a beautiful homeware piece!!

-Earlier this summer, Ellen MacArthur Foundation (the pioneer of circular economy) has called on designers and architects to join the circular design challenge and "re-design the world".
-And to support the task, it has created the Circular Design Guide, which provides practical help to start embracing the principles of circular economy in design work.
+Earlier this summer, Ellen MacArthur Foundation (opened in a new window/tab) (the pioneer of circular economy) has called on designers and architects to join the circular design challenge and "re-design the world".
+And to support the task, it has created the Circular Design Guide (opened in a new window/tab), which provides practical help to start embracing the principles of circular economy in design work.

 Circular interior design

 Designers and companies are experimenting with the principles of circular design in all industries, from fashion, to food, to interiors.
 In particular, a lot is happening in the field of interior design!

 A pioneering example comes from Rype Office (opened in a new window/tab), a London-based company that sells office furniture and offers three purchasing options: